TeachingMaterial/ELEE1147_Exercises/src/PointersAndAddressing/PointersAndAddressing.md

 ## Section 3: How to Use Pointers?

-There are a few important operations, which we will do with the help of pointers very frequently:
+To use the pointer, a C language feature, you must do the following steps:

-- **(a)** We define a pointer variable,
+- **(a)** define a pointer variable,
 - **(b)** assign the address of a variable to a pointer, and
 - **(c)** finally access the value at the address available in the pointer variable.